fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 1. If you chose to swim your way out of Purgatory (exits #1 or #6), everything's fine `(p16)`.
 2. Otherwise, the people in the camp won't trust you. `(U)se` your *Bureaucracy* skill, and they'll see that you don't mean them any harm.
-3. Stride boldly forward into the camp and slaughter everyone (p18, shame).
+3. Stride boldly forward into the camp and slaughter everyone `(p18)`, shame on you.
 You lose access to [Louie](README.md#npcs), all of the lore and exposition, and most of the special encounters.
 The treasure is still here, but there's a Spirit Ward guarding the wizard's treasure room.

 Presuming you *didn't* choose option #3, head to the tavern in the SE corner of the map and pick up your sixth party member.